richardlehane/comdump/README.md

 It creates files for each of the directory entries in an compound object and writes them to a comobjects directory.
 Extracts metadata (CLSID and date information) with the -meta switch.
-Extracts JPGs from Thumbs.db files if you add a -thumbs switch.
+Extracts JPGs and Catalog metadata from Thumbs.db files with the -thumbs switch.

 Examples: